 “Job Seeker” means a person seeking employment or alternate employment.

-“Service” means the online toolset using Jobs Zimbabwe for job profiling, job ad media placement and application response management colloquially known as ‘Software as a Service’.
+“Service” means the online toolset using Jobs Botswana for job profiling, job ad media placement and application response management colloquially known as ‘Software as a Service’.

 “Service Period” means the period of the Agreement entered into.